About Charged Affairs:

-- Support the promotion of Charged Affairs content.
+- Promote Charged Affairs content.

 Desired Skills and Experience:

-- Strong background in international affairs and/or subfields thereof.
+- Strong background in international affairs

-- Excellent writing ability and a superb grasp of written English.
+- Excellent writing ability and a superb grasp of written English

-- Ability to meet deadlines and work with editors to adhere to a schedule.
+- Ability to meet deadlines and work with editors to adhere to a schedule

-- Openness to editorial input and a desire to improve your written work.
+- Openness to editorial input and a desire to improve your written work

-- Desire to grow professionally and personally as a writer and foreign policy expert.
+- Desire to grow professionally and personally as a writer and foreign policy expert

 Eligibility and Selection: